GIScience/ohsome-quality-api/CONTRIBUTING.md

 export $(cat .env | xargs)
 ```
 For Windows you can set the variables in the command line as following:
+To get the correct content of "mypassword" and "localhost" please contact the team.
 ```
 setx POSTGRES_PASSWORD mypassword
 setx POSTGRES_HOST localhost